Replicable-MARL/MARLlib/docs/source/handbook/env.rst

 ==============

-Multi-particle Environments (MPE) are a set of communication-oriented environments where particle agents can (sometimes) move, communicate, and see each other, push each other around, and interact with fixed landmarks.
+Multi-particle Environments (MPE) are a set of communication-oriented environments where particle agents can (sometimes) move, communicate, see each other, push each other around, and interact with fixed landmarks.

 Official Link: https://github.com/openai/multiagent-particle-envs